 So, if you are a big smartphone person who likes to keep their Android phone up to date with contacts and regularly SMS dear ones then you ought to backup your contacts and SMS every week if not daily.
 The reason why you should keep a backup of contacts is that most Android smartphones have an ugly tendency to crash or malfunction without any reason.
 Even a simple virus attack can cause data loss that might end up erasing all the contacts and messages that you cannot live without.
 The safest place to keep a backup of your contacts and SMS is a computer.
 But do you know how to transfer Android contacts and SMS to computer?
 It’s not the same as copying multimedia files, so let’s check out the most convenient ways to backup contacts and SMS to computer.

 Backup Android Contacts & SMS to Computer

-Way #1: Backup Android Contacts & SMS to computer via Gmail Account
+Way #1: Backup Android Contacts & SMS to a computer via Gmail Account

-Google account is a must requirement for every Android user in order to use the play store, Google photos, Gmail, Google Drive and other Google-related applications.
-But Android users often ignore the fact that a Google account has even a potential to backup contacts and SMS to Gmail account.
+Google account is a must requirement for every Android user in order to use the play store, Google Photos, Gmail, Google Drive, and other Google-related applications.
+But Android users often ignore the fact that a Google account has even potential to backup contacts and SMS to Gmail account.
 Follow the procedure to transfer Android contacts and SMS to Gmail and further save them to the computer.